 The Cape Perpetua Marine Reserve is Oregon’s largest marine reserve.
 The site is located off the central Oregon coast stretching between the towns of Yachats and Florence.
 The site includes a marine reserve, two Marine Protected Areas (MPAs), and a Seabird Protection Area.
+Explore more about the site here or check out the Cape Perpetua Management Plan.

 No take of animals or seaweeds.
 No ocean development.